thegworld/gtx-browser/docs/fuchsia/build_instructions.md

 ### Working with the Fuchsia tree

-If you have a Fuchsia checkout and build, there are GN arguments in Chromium that make working with both Fuchsia and Chromium checkouts easier.
+If you have a Fuchsia checkout and build, there are GN arguments in GTx Browser that make working with both Fuchsia and GTx Browser checkouts easier.

 * `default_fuchsia_out_dir`.
 Point this to an output directory in Fuchsia.
 For instance. `/path/to/src/fuchsia/out/qemu-x64`.
 This